JeremiahM18/gym-db/README.md

 - Inconsistent naming and tagging conventions
 - Missing or incomplete business metadata

-GymDB addresses these issues by implementing a deterministic auditable data pipeline that:
+GymDB addresses this by building an auditable, deterministic pipeline that:
 1. Queries OpenStreetMap using geospatial constraints
 2. Normalizes and de-duplicates gym entities
 3. Scores data quality and reliability
 4. Applies explainable inference rules to enrich each gym
-5. Outputs a structured JSON dataset ready for downstream consumption
+5. Outputs a structured dataset for downstream consumption

-The project is intentionally designed as a backend data foundation, not a UI-focused application.
+GymDB is intentionally designed as a **data foundation**, not a UI-first application.

 ## Project Intent

-GymDB is a deliberately engineered, end-to-end learning system.
+GymDB is an end-to-end learning system built to mirror real platform development:

-The goal of this project is to design and build a **production-grade backend foundation** first-focusing on data quality, determinism, inference, and safe evolution-before layering on a frontend application with the same level of rigor.

-This approach mirrors how real-world platforms are developed:
-- Backend systems are designed for correctness, auditability, and long-term stability
+- Backend systems prioritize correctness, auditability, and long-term stability
-- Frontend applications are built on top of reliable, well-defined data contracts
+- Frontend applications are layered on top of stable versioned data contracts

 A central focus of GymDB is **rule-based inference**:
-- Translating noisy real-world data into structured, explainable attributes
+- Translating noisy real-world data into structured attributes
 - Making inference decisions deterministic and auditable
-- Versioning inference logic independently from schemas and APIs
+- Versioning inference logic independently from API and dataset schemas

-By building each layer intentionally and in sequence, this project is used to gain hands-on experience with:
+The project is built incrementally, with each layer added intentionally to gain hands-on experience with backend system design.
-- Data engineering pipelines
-- Inference system design
-- Backend API contracts
-- Versioning and backward compatibility
-- Frontend integration on top of evolving data systems

 ## Key Features

 ### Geospatial Gym Discovery
-- Queries OpenStreetMap via Overpass API
+- Queries OpenStreetMap via the Overpass API
-- Supports configurable latitude, longitude, and radius
+- Configurable latitude, longitude, and radius
 - Collects gyms tagged as:
     - `leisure=fitness_centre`
     - `amenity=gym`
-- Correctly handles nodes, ways, and relations
+- Handles nodes, ways, and relations

 ### Entity De-duplication
 - Normalizes gym names to reduce textual variation
-- Uses haversine distance calculations to detect spatial duplicates
+- Uses haversine distance to detect spatial duplicates
-- Merges multiple OSM references into a single canonical `Gym` entity
+- Merges multiple OSM references into a single canonical gym record
 - Prevents over-counting the same physical location

 ### Confidence Scoring
-Each gym receives a confidence score in the range 0.0-1.0, derived from objective-data quality signals such as:
+Each gym receives a confidence score (0.0-1.0) derived from objective data-quality signals such as:
-- Presence of address information
+- Address presence
 - Website and phone metadata
 - Opening hours
 - Multiple independent OSM references
 - Non-generic business naming

-This allows downstream systems to **filter, rank, or threshold gyms by reliability**.
+Downstream systems can filter, rank, or threshold gyms by reliability.

 ## Explainable Inference Engine